isabella232/debugger.ko-KR/help/debugger1/solutions.md

 title: 솔루션 탭
 uuid: 5e999ef2-6399-4ab5-a841-3a839d081728
 exl-id: 1364e3df-4eba-4270-9b58-1bf397f29a60
-translation-type: ht
 source-git-commit: 8672a623442e5a0daa10597a4a93631131221fec
-workflow-type: ht
+workflow-type: tm+mt
-source-wordcount: '1085'
+source-wordcount: '1102'
-ht-degree: 100%
+ht-degree: 98%

 ---